What is a Conference?

 How to contact a Conference:

-- Leave your name, number and the best time to return your phone call.
+- Contact your Conference by phone.
+Leave your name, number and the best time to return your phone call.

 - A St. Vincent de Paul volunteer will return your call, usually within 24-48 hours,and you can discuss your needs in detail.
 The return call will come from a blocked number.
 Please keep in mind that our Conferences are run by volunteers and they do not necessarily check messages daily.